nnirror/wax/README.md

 ## overdrive
 Overdrives `signal in` by `amount`, which expects a range of floats 0 - 1.
 Higher `amount` values produce more distortion.

+## output
+Connects the audio stream to the computer's selected audio output device on channel `channel`.
+**NOTE**: if you change want to use a different audio output device, you will need to reload the page.
+Make sure to save your state beforehand so you can reload it.

 ## pattern
 Generates a customizable wavetable using [Facet](https://github.com/nnirror/facet), a live coding language based in JavaScript.
 - `phase` values between 0 and 1 select a corresponding relative position in the wavetable.